 1.1.
-Written by AES Sustainability Consultants on behalf of Vistry South East, this Energy and Sustainability Statement has been prepared in support of a reserved matters planning application for 357 no. homes at Land at Ford Airfield, Ford, West Sussex.
+Written by AES Sustainability Consultants on behalf of Vistry South East, this Energy and Sustainability Statement has been prepared in support of a reserved matters planning application for RM1 for 339 no homes at Land at Ford Airfield, Ford West Sussex.